FIXTradingCommunity/fix-orchestra-spec/v1-1/orchestra_spec.md

 </fixr:component>
 ```

-Here is a snippet from an external schema specifically for FIXML that defines this attribute.
+Here is a snippet from an external schema specifically for FIXML that defines this element.

 ```xml
 <xs:element name="componentType">